smarter-sh/community/contributors/guide/first-contribution.md

 ## Learn about SIGs

-Some repositories in the Kubernetes Organization are owned by [Special Interest Groups], or SIGs.
+Some repositories in the Smarter Organization are owned by [Special Interest Groups], or SIGs.

-The Kubernetes community is broken out into SIGs in order to improve its workflow, and more easily manage what is a very large community project.
-The developers within each SIG have autonomy and ownership over that SIG's part of Kubernetes.
+The Smarter community is broken out into SIGs in order to improve its workflow, and more easily manage what is a very large community project.
+The developers within each SIG have autonomy and ownership over that SIG's part of Smarter.
-Understanding how to interact with SIGs is an important part of contributing to Kubernetes.
+Understanding how to interact with SIGs is an important part of contributing to Smarter.
 Check out the [list of SIGs][sl] for contact information.

 ### SIG structure